MaejorS/ciproject4/TESTING.md

 ### Python

 The Django `settings.py` file comes with 4 lines that are quite long, and will throw the `E501 line too long` error.
 This is default behavior, but can be fixed by adding the "`  # noqa`" comment at the end of those lines.
+I cleared errors first, then took screenshot, but kept the lines as is in the final code.
+Did not use the comments.

 ```python
 AUTH_PASSWORD_VALIDATORS = [